 The goal in these cases is not to attain 100% agreement but to get to a point of informed decision making based on informed interpretations and consequences that are well understood by all involved.

-Ultimately the discussions on interpretation will settle to agreement or a noted risk associated with the varied interpretations.
+Ultimately the discussions on interpretation will converge, either to an agreement, or a noted risk associated with the various interpretations.